Falafel Recipe

 Step 1.
 In a large bowl, cover the chickpeas and fava beans with cool water.
 These need an overnight soak, or up to 24 hours.

 Step 2.
 Drain the chickpeas and fava beans.
+It may seem like you should heat the chickpeas and fava beans, but we use them straight from the soak without cooking them.
 In a food processor, process them with a teaspoon of salt until they are ground to a coarse crumb.
-Add the pepper, mint, parsley, cilantro, jalapeño, garlic, onion, and sesame seeds and pulse until the mixture is the right consistency: a moist, bright green crumb.
-Transfer the mixture to a bowl, stir in the baking soda, and chill for 30 minutes or up to one day.
+Add the pepper, mint, parsley, cilantro, jalapeรฑo, garlic, onion, and sesame seeds and pulse until the mixture is the right consistency: a moist, bright green crumb.
+Transfer the falafel mixture to a bowl, stir in the baking soda, and chill for 30 minutes or up to one day.

 Tahini sauce in a bowl with a whisk